HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/smoke_grenade.md

 ## Using
 - The Smoke Grenade can be used as a way to quickly get a temporary place to hide.
   - This means that you can use it as a way to easily dodge bullets or to heal, as the enemy does not know where you are.
-  - You can also use it in offense as a way to hide yourself while attacking, making it harder for your enemy to find your exact location.
+  - You can also use it on offense as a way to hide yourself while attacking, making it harder for your enemy to find your exact location.
-  - However, while inside smoke, your scope is reduced to 1x, which can be make it hard to see enemies.
+  - However, while inside the smoke, your scope is reduced to 1x, which can  make it hard to see enemies.
 - Unlike the [Frag Grenade](/weapons/throwables/frag_grenade), Smoke Grenades can't be cooked.

 ## Countering